-Parkinson's disease is slowly-progressive neurodegenerative, the second among most common diseases of the central nervous system after Alzheimer's one.
-Occurs in about 1% of the population over the age of 65, and 0.4% over the age of 40 years.
-Average age of onset of the disease is about 57 years, but sometimes the illness can begin at a younger age, even in childhood (juvenile Parkinsonism).
+Parkinson's disease is a slowly-progressive neurodegenerative disease, the second among most common problems of the central nervous system after Alzheimer's one.
+It occurs in about 1% of the population over the age of 65, and 0.4% over the age of 40 years.
+The average age of onset of the disease is about 57 years, but sometimes the illness can begin at a younger age, even in childhood (juvenile Parkinsonism).

-The first symptoms appear after the death of certain cells of the brain, so-called dopaminergic neurons, which resulted in reduced production of dopamine, responsible for transmission of nerve impulses between different sections of the brain, nerve-endings and muscles that normally allows you to control your body.
+The first symptoms appear after the death of certain cells of the brain, so-called dopaminergic neurons, which results in reduced production of dopamine, responsible for transmission of nerve impulses between different sections of the brain, nerve-endings and muscles that normally allow you to control your body.

 The illness develops slowly, and the first symptoms may not be noticeable.

 The first symptoms of Parkinson's disease can be the following:

 - Involuntary urination (especially at night);